Elżbieta Pleszczyńska

-Elżbieta Pleszczyńska (born 20 March 1933) is a Polish full professor of statistics, activist of disability rights movement.
+Elżbieta Pleszczyńska (born 20 March 1933) is a Polish full professor of statistics and an activist of disability rights movement.

 Biography

 She gained an M.Sc. in mathematics at University of Warsaw, Faculty of Mathematics, Physics and Chemistry in 1956.
 She held position at Institute of Mathematics PAS until 1972.
 She received her Ph.D. in 1965 in the area of discriminant analysis ("Power of Test, and Separability of Hypothesis in Statistical Design of Experiments").
 Her habilitation thesis, titled "Trend Estimation Problems in Time Series Analysis", was accepted in 1973.

-In 1967/8 she was visiting researcher in University of Wales (Great Britain), and in 1971/2 in University of Montreal.
-In 1973 she moved to the Institute of Computer Science, PAS.
-In 1977, 1979 and 1989 she was awarded by the Polish Academy of Science.
-In 1981 she visited Italy invited by CNR.
-In the 1990s she started (together with her team) so called grade data analysis, a science of applying copula and rank methods to problems of correspondence and cluster analysis together with outlier detection.
-(The adjective grade here honors statisticians of the first half of the 20th century, who called cumulative distribution functions in this way.)
-In 1993 the President of the Republic of Poland awarded Elżbieta Pleszczyńska with the Full Professor title in the area of mathematics.
-In 2000 she was an invited consultant of the Cambridge University.
+From 1967 to 1968, she was a visiting researcher in University of Wales (Great Britain), and from 1971 to 1972, in University of Montreal.
+In 1973, she moved to the Institute of Computer Science, PAS.
+In 1977, 1979 and 1989, she was awarded by the Polish Academy of Sciences.
+In 1981, she visited Italy invited by CNR.
+In the 1990s, she with her team started the so called grade data analysis, a science of applying copula and rank methods to problems of correspondence and cluster analysis together with outlier detection.
+The adjective grade here honors statisticians of the first half of the 20th century, who called cumulative distribution functions in this way.
+In 1993, the President of the Republic of Poland Lech Wałęsa awarded Elżbieta Pleszczyńska with the Full Professor title in the area of mathematics.
+In 2000, she was an invited consultant of the Cambridge University.

 In the Institute of Computer Science PAS, she had been leader of the Statistical Data Analysis division for many years.
 According to the Polish law, professors in PAS must retire at the age of 70.
-Retirement in 2003, although a bit confusing, didn't stop her scientific and social activity.
+Her retirement in 2003, although a bit confusing, did not stop her scientific and social activity.